A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Solutions: compactons emerging from the DMI term and the 4th- order terms

-Here, we would like to find the DMI-mediated compactons of our model.
-First, according to the baby-skyrmions case, we set $\kappa_2=0$, in other words the restricted model.
-In the case, we omit the Zeeman energy in order to get a solution.
+Here, we intend to find the DMI-mediated compactons of our model.
+First, according to the baby-skyrmions case, we set $\kappa_2 = 0$, i.e., the restricted model.
+In this case, we omit the Zeeman energy to obtain the solution.
 The parameter set is $[0,\kappa_1,0,0,0,\kappa_{0b}]$.
-From~(\ref{Eulereq}), the equation is
+From~(\ref{Eulereq}), the equation becomes